Kinky Friedman: Politics

-In 1986, Friedman ran for Justice of the Peace in Kerrville, Texas, as a Republican but lost the election.
+In 1986, Friedman ran for justice of the peace in Kerrville, Texas, as a Republican but lost the election.

-In 2004, Friedman began an ostensibly serious, though colorful, campaign to become the Governor of Texas in 2006.
+In 2004, Friedman began an ostensibly serious, though colorful, campaign to become the governor of Texas in 2006.
 One of his stated goals is the "dewussification" of Texas.
 Among his campaign slogans were "How Hard Could It Be?", "Why The Hell Not?", "My Governor is a Jewish Cowboy", and "He ain't Kinky, he's my Governor" (cf. "He Ain't Heavy, He's My Brother").

 Friedman had hoped to follow in the footsteps of other entertainers-turned-governors, including Jimmie Davis, Jesse Ventura, Arnold Schwarzenegger, and Ronald Reagan.
 Jesse Ventura even campaigned with Friedman for his election.
 When the campaign finance reports came out after the second quarter had ended, Friedman had raised more funds than the Democratic nominee, former Congressman Chris Bell.

-On election day, however, Friedman was defeated, receiving 12.6% of the votes in the six-candidate matchup.
+On election day, Friedman was defeated, receiving 12.6% of the votes in the six-candidate matchup.

 Friedman released a statement on October 15, 2013, announcing his intent to again run for Texas agriculture commissioner as a Democrat.
 Friedman previously ran for the post in 2010, losing in the Democratic primary.